honicole/distributed-travel-reservation-system/docs/milestone-1.md

 #### Architecture

 In our implementation,  all requests and responses are sent as serializable objects.
-Client requests are packaged into a `UserCommand` object containing an `id`, a `string` command and an `array` of arguments.
+To send commands over TCP, we designed `UserCommand`, a simple class that implements `Serializable` and can therefore be packaged into an `ObjectOutputStream`.
+A `UserCommand` has an numeric `id`, the `Command` to run, and its arguments as a String array.

 On both the middleware and the resource managers, a server socket is continuously listening on the port for new connections.
 For every incoming request, a thread selected from a thread pool processes the data.